Goal (website): NXGN

-Since the 2015–16 season, GOAL has ranked the 50 best players aged under 19 for that respective season, with selections made by GOAL's network of journalists.
+Since the 2016, GOAL has ranked the 50 best players aged under 19 for that respective season, with selections made by GOAL's network of journalists.
 The resulting list is known as the NXGN list, with the first-ranked players receiving the NXGN winner's award.

 Since 2020, a women's list and award has also been published and handed out.